deleriouseel/powershell/README.md

 **latestfile.ps1**: gets the latest file(s) in a specific folder.

-**telos_disconnect**: disconnects the Z/IP in case it gets left connected after service.
+**telos_disconnect.ps1**: disconnects the Z/IP in case it gets left connected after service.

-**copyUSB**: make a super secret backup of the audio files on the USB
+**copyUSB.ps1**: make a super secret backup of the audio files on the USB

+**studiesByDate.py**: gets the three latest studies in the "audio studies" category from the website API and writes them to an xlsx file.